tldr-pages/tldr/pages/common/set.md

 # set

-> Display, set or unset values of shell attributes and positional parameters.
+> Toggle shell options or set the values of positional parameters.
 > More information: <https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#set>.

 - Display the names and values of shell variables: